notofonts/noto-docs/docs/website/homepage.md

 ---
 layout: default
-title: "Noto fonts"
+title: "Noto web"
-nav_order: 1
+nav_order: 20
-permalink: /
 ---
 # Noto: A typeface for the world